Food Stamps – Food Stamps Eligibility | Food Stamps Benefits By States

 Food Stamps Eligibility | Food Stamps Benefits By States

-After submission, you have to meet the requirement of the state.
+After submission, you have to meet the requirements of the state.
 The requirement for eligibility is different for every state.
 Some of the requirements needed to be met by a state are as follows;

-• Household gross income: the gross income must not exceed the maximum allowed limits of the 130% of the federal poverty line by the state.
+• Household gross income: the gross income must not exceed the maximum allowed limits of 130% of the federal poverty line by the state.
 The maximum income allowed is different for each family size.
 This means that a family size of 1 has a different maximum income allowed from a family size of six.
 This maximum income limit allowed is different for every state.

 • Employment requirements: your employment status is important information.
 You cannot leave a job intentionally or reduce working hours.
 You must be registered to work and also to take a job if offered.